Are You Being Impacted by a Neighbor's OWB?

 What conditions constitute a nuisance under Part 247?

 Nuisance situations typically arise in cases where an OWB is installed too close to a property boundary line, or with a short stack or where the operator uses unseasoned wood or other inappropriate fuels.
 There are nuisance prohibitions in Part 247.
-Subdivision 247.3(c) provides that "no person may cause or allow air contaminants from an OWB ... which interferes with the comfortable enjoyment of life or property."
-This subdivision is modeled after Section 211.2 and includes three examples of a nuisance condition:
+Subdivision 247.3(c) (link leaves DEC's website) provides that "no person may cause or allow air contaminants from an OWB ... which interferes with the comfortable enjoyment of life or property."
+This subdivision is modeled after Section 211.2 (link leaves DEC's website) and includes three examples of a nuisance condition:

 - Activating smoke detectors in neighboring structures;